Menoxcide/Lapa/docs/CONTRIBUTING.md

 - Write clear, descriptive variable and function names
 - Comment complex logic
 - Write JSDoc for public APIs
+- Use Zod for schema validation in protocols like LPSP

 ### Documentation Style Guide